 76 Donnington Road, Shipston on Stour CV36 4BG

-"I live in Railway Crescent in Shipston with my wife Gemma and my two children Charlie and Holly.
+"I live in Simpson Road in Shipston with my wife Gemma and my two children Charlie and Holly.
 I was brought up in Shipston and only moved to attend University and for work but returned to set up home to be near family and friends.
 I work as a Shopping Centre Manager and am responsible for over 250,000 sq ft of retail and office property in Gloucester City Centre owned by Aviva Investors UK.
 In my spare time, I generally spend time with the family but also enjoy cycling and swimming."

 8 Farm Close, Shipston on Stour, CV36 4SB

 Martin Ferrier and his wife decided to retire to Shipston in 2011.
 He was elected onto the Town Council in December 2013.
 Martin had a long career with IBM, becoming a Distinguished Engineer, and a Fellow of the IET.
 The town is undergoing significant change and expansion.
 Martin's aim as a councillor will be to bring his business and technology skills to help the town develop in a sustainable manner.
 He believes a town council should be open, and responsive to the needs of the town.